cnabio/cnab-spec/104-bundle-formats.md

 A thick bundle contains multiple objects:

 - The bundle descriptor (`bundle.json`)
-- One or more invocation images
+- Zero or more invocation images
 - Zero or more images

 As defined in this specification, objects of these three types are collected into a single archive file encoded as a gzipped tar archive.